-Applicants must select at least three (3) Strategies from the list below.
+Applicants must select at least three (3) Strategies from the list below and propose Projects that advance those Strategies.
 Strategies should be thoughtfully selected and integrated to best meet the community's needs.
-Project activities eligible for funding under each Strategy are outlined in Appendix B. The majority of the TCC grant award (at least 67%) will be allocated to direct implementation costs for Projects under these Strategies.
+Project activities eligible for funding under each Strategy are outlined in Appendix B. The majority of the TCC grant award (at least 62%) will be allocated to direct implementation costs for Projects under these Strategies.

 - 1. Equitable Housing and Neighborhood Development

 - 2. Land Acquisition for Affordable Housing

 - 3. Transit Access and Mobility

 - 4. Solar Installation, Energy Efficiency, and Appliance Electrification

-- 5. Water Efficiency
+- 5. Water Efficiency and Resiliency

-- 6. Recycling and Waste Management
+- 6. Recycling, Composting, and Waste Reduction

 - 7. Urban Greening and Green Infrastructure

 - 8. Health and Well-Being

 - 9. Indoor Air Quality

 - 10. Community Microgrids

 - 11. Brownfield Redevelopment